-Great discussion and review is ongoing as to whether Paramedics should have the skill set for performing ETI on patients.
+Great discussion and review are ongoing as to whether Paramedics should have the skill set for performing ETI on patients.
 Several UK ambulance services have removed the ability to perform ETI.
 Reasons for this include low success rates, increased number of attempts required for successful intubation, and events where incorrect oesophageal intubation occurs and goes unnoticed by clinicians.

 Where clinicians are still able to use ETI, several mnemonics and practices from within the hospital environment can be used to aid the clinician.

 - SOAP-ME – Can be used in preparation prior to attempting ETI ensuring all relevant equipment is available at hand: Suction, Oxygen, Airway equipment, Pharmacological agents (not likely in the Paramedic role), Monitoring Equipment (SOAP-ME).